-Each image pair used in the mosaic requires a 4- to 6-parameter fit for the baseline parameters.
+Each image pair used in the mosaic requires a four to six - parameter fit for the baseline parameters.
 The data are fit to a common set of ground control points as described by Joughin et al. (2010).
-For years where data is not well controlled (sparse ground control points), control points from other years with adequate controls are used.
-This greatly improves consistency of the data from year to year.
+For periods where data are not well controlled (sparse ground control points), control points from other periods with adequate controls were used.
+This greatly improves consistency of the data between each quarterly product.
 While this could mask some true change, the errors without this procedure are far larger than any change likely to occur.

-These data should not be used to determine inter-annual change for interior regions of the ice sheet (roughly defined as areas above 2,000 m).
-In outlet glaciers close to the coast where the baselines are well constrained by bedrock, the velocity mosaics are well suited to this task.
-However, care should be exercised in interpreting any change observed in intermediate regions (roughly 1000 m to 2000 m), i.e. avoid areas where the observed changes seem to follow a satellite swath boundary.
+These data should not be used to determine interannual change for interior regions of the ice sheet (roughly defined as areas above 2,000 m).
+In outlet glaciers close to the coast, where the baselines are well constrained by bedrock, the velocity mosaics are well suited to this task.
+However, care should be exercised in interpreting any change observed in intermediate regions (roughly 1,000 m to 2,000 m); in other words, areas where the observed changes seem to follow a satellite swath boundary should be avoided.
 Refer to Figure 5 in Phillips et al. (2013) for an example.